Bhuvana392006/Idea-Igniters/README.md

 # Idea-Igniters
-Changing the way of searching the cars
+Changing the way of searching the cars-->Indulging AI into the market as to  Build a two-wheeler marketplace web app where users can browse bikes, scooters, and EVs, search and filter by brand, price, or fuel type, view detailed specs with images, compare model's side by side, use EMI and fuel cost calculators, check upcoming launches, explore showrooms, and book test rides or sell used bikes.